Essential MC Guide

 I have a Master of Ceremonies certification from the MarBecca Method, which is based in the United States.

 I am also a proud member of the International Master of Ceremonies ToastMasters group where I further hone my skills on a weekly basis.

 I have been fortunate enough to have won multiple Master of Ceremonies awards at both a state and national level.
-Including winning the Wedding Master of Ceremonies ABIA award in Queensland in 2020 and being placed in the Top 10 of Master of Ceremonies across Australia in 2019.
+Including winning the Wedding Master of Ceremonies ABIA award in Queensland in 2020 and being placed in the Top 10 of Master of Ceremonies across Australia in 2019, 2020, 2021 and 2023.